 New data shows that sustainable organisations have a competitive advantage when it comes to attracting and managing talent.
 And why not?
 People feel good about working at places that understand today’s climate emergency.

-Environmentally-friendly Businesses Attract Best Talent Bain & Co. surveyed employees from Brazil, U.K., Germany, China, India, and the U.S. and found that
+Environmentally-friendly Businesses Attract Best Talent Bain & Co. surveyed employees from Brazil, U.K., Germany, China, India, and the U.S. and found that employees care a lot more about sustainable businesses than they did three years ago.

 Employee engagement rises when they are actively involved in sustainability initiatives and feel empowered that their actions are making a difference.
 Firms whose culture empowers them to consciously work towards reducing their carbon footprint, appeal to today’s environmentally friendly workforce.
-“The current generation wants more than just a paycheck; they seek to work for organisations that coincide with their personal beliefs,” suggests Inc. columnist Paul Spiegelman.

 The demand for skilled talent is even more prevalent today as jobs continue to become both more technical and specialised.
 Attracting and managing top talent is a challenge organisations continue to struggle with.